 Learning is the Key to a Life Free of Violence.

 Domestic violence is a crime punishable by law.
-Often referred to as battering, relationship abuse, or intimate partner violence, it is a pattern of behavior used to establish power and control over someone through fear and intimidation.
-It often includes the threat or use of violence, and can include physical, emotional, economic and sexual abuse.
+Often referred to as battering, relationship abuse, or intimate partner violence; it is a pattern of behavior used to establish power and control over someone through fear and intimidation.
+It often includes the threat or use of violence, and can include physical, emotional, verbal, financial/resource, and sexual abuse.

 Types of abuse

 Name-calling, yelling, belittling, using put downs, constant blaming and criticizing, threatening to kill you, a friend, family member, or pet.

 Giving you the "silent treatment," accusing you of having affairs, not permitting you to use the phone, embarrassing you in front of others, bragging about infidelity, forcing you to stay in the house or locking you out of the house, harming pets, threatening or attempting suicide, monitoring your behavior.

 Taking your money, putting all bills in your name, selling or destroying your possessions or property, making you account for every dime you spend, quitting or losing jobs, forcing you to write bad checks or commit crimes, not allowing you to work, taking or disabling your car.

 Rape, forcing sex with partner's friends, forbidding birth control, forcing distasteful sex acts on you, beating if sex is refused.